claytonwramsey/www/content/blog/effect-polymorphism.md

 function has some set of effects, and effects are inherited: if $f$ has effect $E$, and $g$ calls $f$, then $g$ also has effect $E$.

-To build some examples, let\'s make a new fake programming language called RustE (Rust, with Effects).
-We\'ll make only a few syntactic changes, allowing the creation of effects and for effects to be annotated with a `can` clause describing their effects.
+To build some examples, let's make a new fake programming language called RustE (Rust, with Effects).
+We'll make only a few syntactic changes, allowing the creation of effects and for effects to be annotated with a `can` clause describing their effects.